sellerlabs/ui-beakers/README.md

 # ui-beakers
 Collection of common UI components to be shared throughout SellerLabs.

+## Building
+Include any authored modules in imports and exports in `src/index.js`.
+Run `npm run build` to bundle and transpile `src/index.js` to `index.js` in project root.

+TODO: Prepublish scripts (the conventional solution for transpiling npm packages written in ES6) are currently unavailable for npm-installed git repositories.
+Transpiling/bundling with postinstall scripts requires installing `devDependencies` prior to running the build script.
+A better solution than committing the build file should be investigated.

 ### Alert
 A top level component used to show alerts throughout an application.